 The administration of the faculty roles and professional norms described in this section should seek to support and develop faculty resources to the greatest extent possible.
-Such administration requires striving for continuous balance among the desires of the individual faculty member, the principle of equity among all faculty, the needs and expectations of the students being served, and the needs of the university for effective program administration.
+Such administration requires striving for continuous balance among the desires of the individual faculty member, the principle of equity among all faculty, the needs and expectations of the students being served, and the needs of the College for effective program administration.

-The president and trustees delegate the routine administration of faculty personnel matters to the provost, deans and program chairs.
+The president and trustees delegate the routine administration of faculty personnel matters to the academic vice president, deans, division and program chairs.
 The president exercises general oversight of the administration of the faculty personnel program, and from time to time the president may intervene to resolve issues concerning professional norms.
 The president reviews cases in dispute and makes final decisions when cases cannot reach resolution at other levels.

-The provost is responsible for the routine implementation of the faculty personnel system through the deans and program chairs.
-This responsibility includes oversight of the range of personnel tasks from faculty searches through hiring, contract preparation and review, teaching assignments, course load supervision, advising, governance and service assignments, faculty assessment, mentoring, dispute resolution, exemptions and substitute service, and all related duties.
+The academic vice president is responsible for the routine implementation of the faculty personnel system through the deans, associate deans, division and program chairs.
+This responsibility includes oversight of the range of personnel tasks from faculty searches through hiring, contract preparation and review, teaching assignments, courseload supervision, advising, governance and service assignments, faculty assessment, mentoring, dispute resolution, exemptions and substitute service, and all related duties.

-Under the supervision of the provost, the deans and program chairs implement the specific tasks associated with this section and this Handbook.
-The deans and program chairs are responsible to work with individual members of the faculty in the development of their annual professional portfolios, for mentoring new faculty and for overseeing the faculty assessment process.
+Under the supervision of the academic vice president, the deans and associate deans, division and program chairs implement the specific tasks associated with this section and this Handbook.
+The deans, associate deans and division chairs, for example, are responsible to work with individual members of the faculty in the development of their annual professional portfolios, for mentoring new faculty and for overseeing the faculty assessment process.
+In consultation with the program chairs, the division chairs may recommend the specific components of workload and faculty contracts to the deans and academic vice president.
+For example, with appropriate consultation, the division chair will review and make recommendations regarding the teaching schedule and acceptance of specific teaching activities as "courses" for construction of the workload agenda; substitute service, exemption from advising, and acceptance of the governance and community service activities that fulfill professional norms.

-As necessary for clarity in changing circumstances, the provost may develop and disseminate annual implementation guidelines for this section and other sections of the Faculty Handbook.
+As necessary for clarity in changing circumstances, the academic vice president, deans and division chairs may develop and disseminate annual implementation guidelines for this section and other sections of the Faculty Handbook.

-SECTION IV: FACULTY SEARCH AND APPOINTMENT
+SECTION IV.
+FACULTY SEARCH AND APPOINTMENT